glasser/vote.davidglasser.net/content/post/202011-candidates.md

 endorsements, I'm voting for Condes.
 But I'm not voting against anyone here!

-## Berkeley School Directors (choose 2): Laura Babbit and Ana Vasudeo?

-I've only done a small amount of research so far; currently leaning towards Laura Babbitt and Ana Vasudeo based on their overall approach and endorsements.

 ## Berkeley Rent Board (choose 5): Xavier Johnson, Andy Kelley, Mari Mendonca, Leah Simon-Weisberg, and Dominique Walker?

 I've only done a small amount of research so far, but I usually end up voting